cameronw-502/code-louisville-javascript-project/README.md

 ## Project Features

-Markup : _ Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX) _ This website pulling data from https://api.covidtracking.com/v1/us/current.json which displays the up to date covid information in "Covid-19 Statistics" section.
+- Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)

-          * Bullet list item 2
+- - This website pulling data from https://api.covidtracking.com/v1/us/current.json which displays the up to date covid information in "Covid-19 Statistics" section.